 There are other options for fathers and partners who want more than five weeks’ leave.
 Some will arrange with their employer to take paid holiday leave after the child is born.

 Of course, that’s also not likely to be a lot of time, but in combination with the five weeks at 70% of your regular pay, it might be enough to make the difference.

 Some companies extend paternity leave in the Netherlands

 Although these government regulations are pretty minimal in terms of what they require companies to provide, there is a growing trend in the Netherlands in which individual companies decide to give their employees extended leave when they become parents.

 For example, ING gives fathers one month of leave and an additional two months unpaid.
-The Hague municipality allows its employees to have 6.5 weeks off with full pay when they become parents and Microsoft Netherlands provide six weeks paid paternity leave.
+The Hague municipality allows its employees to have 6.5 weeks off with full pay when they become parents, and Microsoft Netherlands provide six weeks of paid paternity leave.